|Home | About | People | Undergraduate | MA | PhD | Research | Courses | Applied Experience | News & Events|

 abuse and others.

 151 Advanced Intellectual Development.
 Review of the most influential theories on the development of the human mind with a focus on research, policy and practice relevant to intellectual development.
 Main topics include Psychometric, Nativist, Piaget, Dynamic and Relational Systems, Vygotsky, Nonuniversal Theory and Multiple Intelligence.
 A "Metahobby" project provides an opportunity to analyze one's own learning experience using data gathered during the semester.
 Prerequisite: Graduate or Senior status.
 Fall.
-Feldman
+Members of the department

 154 Development of Literacy.
 Literacy development in the young child from psychological, anthropological, and educational perspectives.
 Development of children's knowledge about the nature and functions of printed language, acquisition of language abilities supporting literacy, description of culturally conditioned beliefs, and behavior patterns related to literacy.
 Assessment of children's abilities, analysis of home and school settings.
 Special attention to cultural minority groups.
 Gidney